MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 > - The Azure Data Lake Gen2 storage account that intends to use the service principal must have [Hierarchical Name Space (HNS) enabled](/azure/storage/blobs/data-lake-storage-namespace).
 > - You need admin permissions for your Azure subscription to create the service principal.

-## Create Azure service principal for audience insights
+## Create Azure service principal for Customer Insights

-Before creating a new service principal for audience insights, check if it already exists in your organization.
+Before creating a new service principal for audience insights or engagement insights, check if it already exists in your organization.

 ### Look for an existing service principal